Zardoz

 Zardoz is a 1974 science fantasy film written, produced, and directed by John Boorman and starring Sean Connery and Charlotte Rampling.
 It depicts a post-apocalyptic world where barbarians (the Brutals) worship the stone idol Zardoz while growing food for a hidden elite, the Eternals.
 The Brutal Zed, driven by curiosity about Zardoz, instigates a confrontation between the two peoples.

 Boorman decided to make the film after his abortive attempt at dramatising The Lord of the Rings.
-Burt Reynolds was originally given the role of Zed, but subsequently declined it due to illness.
+Burt Reynolds was originally given the role of Zed, but then declined it due to illness.
 His place was taken by Sean Connery, who wanted to reinvent himself after portraying James Bond.
 It was shot entirely in County Wicklow in the east of Ireland.

 Plot

 In the year 2293, the human population is divided into the immortal "Eternals" and mortal "Brutals".
-The Brutals live in an irradiated wasteland, growing food for the Eternals, who live apart in "the Vortex," leading a luxurious but aimless existence on the grounds of a country estate.
+The Brutals live in an irradiated wasteland, growing food for the Eternals, who live apart in "the Vortex", leading a luxurious but aimless existence on the grounds of a country estate.
 The Brutal Exterminators kill and terrorize other "Brutals" at the orders of Zardoz, a flying stone head which supplies them with weapons in exchange for the food they collect.
 Zed, a Brutal Exterminator, hides aboard Zardoz during one trip, temporarily "killing" its Eternal operator-creator Arthur Frayn.

-Arriving in the Vortex, Zed meets two Eternals – Consuella and her assistant May.
+Arriving in the Vortex, Zed meets two Eternals — Consuella and her assistant, May.
 Overcoming Zed with psychic powers, they make him a prisoner and menial worker within their community.
 Consuella wants Zed destroyed so that the resistance cannot use him to start a revolution; others, led by May and the subversive Eternal Friend, insist on keeping him alive for further study, while secretly planning to overthrow the government and end humanity's suffering.

 In time, Zed learns the nature of the Vortex.
 The Eternals are overseen and protected from death by the Tabernacle, an artificial intelligence.
 Given their limitless lifespan, the Eternals have grown bored and corrupt, and are descending into madness.
 The needlessness of procreation has rendered the men impotent and meditation has replaced sleep.
 Others fall into catatonia, forming the social stratum the Eternals have named the "Apathetics".
-The Eternals spend their days stewarding humankind's vast knowledge, baking special bread from the grain deliveries and participating in communal meditation rituals.
+The Eternals spend their days stewarding humankind's vast knowledge, baking green baguettes from the grain deliveries and participating in communal meditation rituals.
 To give life more meaning and in a failed attempt to stop humanity from becoming permanently catatonic, the Vortex developed complex social rules whose violators are punished with artificial aging.
 The most extreme offenders are condemned to permanent old age.
 Eternals who have managed to die, usually by accident, are then reborn into another healthy, synthetically reproduced body that is identical to the one they lost.